 A: In short, the PQE requirements vary in each jurisdiction.

 Cayman Islands: You are legally required to have 3 years PQE in order to practice as a lawyer.
 Most of the major law firms will interview candidates at the 2.5PQE mark with a view to employing them shortly after their 3PQE anniversary.

-BVI: No legal requirement regarding PQE but most firms look for a minimum of 2 years experience.
+BVI: No legal requirement regarding PQE but most firms look for a minimum of 2 years of experience.

 Bermuda: Again no legal requirement but it is very rare for firms to hire ex-pat lawyers with fewer than 5 years PQE.

 Offshore firms in other jurisdictions such as the Channel Islands, Hong Kong and Singapore will consider lawyers from NQ level upwards so long as your training contract experience is relevant to the opportunity.

 Q: Are there jurisdiction-related restrictions on my ability to practice as an offshore lawyer?